kevi8991/kevi8991.github.io/_posts/travelogue/2017-12-16-paris-in-four-days.md

 <figure>
 	<img src="/images/travelogue/paris-in-four-days/000062820023.jpg" alt="image">
 	<figcaption>A Spooky Smile.
-Skulls were often arranged in lines or patterns among the bones.</figcaption>
+Skulls are arranged in lines or patterns among the bones.</figcaption>
 </figure>

 Just goes to show how inefficient traditional burials were and/or are, I suppose.
 Anyway, we grabbed dinner at [Le Hibou](http://lehibouparis.fr/en/services) on the way back to the Airbnb, and called it a night.